ksalzke/templates-for-omnifocus/README.md

 4. Move the resulting file to your OmniFocus plug-in library folder.
 5. Configure your preferences using the `Preferences` action.
 (Note that to run this action, no tasks can be selected.)

-**Important note: for this plug-in bundle to work correctly, my [Synced Prefernecs for OmniFocus plugin](https://github.com/ksalzke/synced-preferences-for-omnifocus) is also required and needs to be added to the plug-in folder separately.**
+**Important note: for this plug-in bundle to work correctly, my [Synced Preferences for OmniFocus plugin](https://github.com/ksalzke/synced-preferences-for-omnifocus) is also required and needs to be added to the plug-in folder separately.**

 ## Template Folder